Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

-Family dispute arbitration has emerged as a significant alternative to traditional litigation, especially in communities like San Diego, California 92147.
+family dispute arbitration has emerged as a significant alternative to traditional litigation, especially in communities like San Diego, California 92147.
 With a population of over 1.3 million residents, San Diego boasts a diverse and dynamic community that benefits from accessible, efficient, and culturally sensitive dispute resolution mechanisms.
 Family arbitration involves submitting unresolved conflicts—such as child custody, visitation rights, spousal support, and property division—to a neutral arbitrator who facilitates a resolution outside of court proceedings.
 This process is increasingly favored for its speed, confidentiality, and potential to preserve familial relationships.

 Legal Framework Governing Family Arbitration in California